 Rats and Mice

-Clearly the forerunner of all household pests, rats and mice commonly find their way into even the most sealed-up and weatherproof homes.
+Clearly the forerunner of all household pests, and the subject of many a call to pest control companies, rats and mice commonly find their way into even the most sealed-up and weatherproof homes.
 These rodents are known for spreading all kinds of diseases to humans and other animals.
 One of the worst diseases they spread is the hantavirus.
 This virus kills roughly 40% of the people infected with it and there is no cure for it.
 They also spread rat-bite fever, which is a very serious illness that can cause potentially fatal complications in some humans.
 In addition to these diseases, they spread many other less common bacterium and viruses that can contaminate food and cause serious health issues.
 Rats and mice spread these diseases through bites and scratches.
 They can also leave their feces and urine everywhere, contaminating surfaces.
 Finally, they often get into food in homes, creating contaminated food situations.

 An often forgotten household pest is the bird.
 Birds generally prefer to stay in the attic of homes that they invade, as it keeps them sheltered but also keeps them away from humans.
 With that being said, they leave their droppings everywhere inside of attics, in walls, down chimneys, and all around your home’s exterior and yard.
 Their feces are full of many different nasty viruses and diseases.
 In addition, birds also carry diseases on their bodies.
 Oftentimes, there are mites or small organisms that stay on their bodies and are deposited wherever they land.
 Bird diseases are spread through direct contact with feces and urine, feathers, and any spots where they have been roosting.